 Incontinence is something no one wants to talk about.
 Not being able to control one’s bladder is immediately associated with being a child or an “old person.”
 It’s embarrassing, makes people feel unattractive, and can lead them to stop doing the things they love.
 But the truth is that some form of incontinence affects more than 25 million Americans and it doesn’t discriminate based on age.
 The majority of people that live with it never ask for help.
 So the biggest reason for all the shame can be blamed on not talking about it.

 Based on the statistics, there are plenty of people living with incontinence without you ever having knowledge of it.
 They still go to locker rooms, for example, and are unafraid to let their partners see them in their underwear because no, a person doesn’t need to wear a diaper if he or she suffers from this issue.
 Life doesn’t have to be different.

 Incontinence underwear exists that is stylish, comfortable, 100% functional, and some are even sexy.
 Gone are the days of being forced to wear bulky, noticeable paper diapers.
-The Confitex line is one example that has styles for men and women that are reusable and stylish.
+The Love Luna line is one example that has styles for women that are reusable and stylish.
 Patented 3 layer technology eliminates dampness and odor.
-Toss them in the washer and dryer like you would with any other garment.
+Toss them in the washer like you would with any other garment.

 What causes incontinence?

 Technically, it’s not a disease, but the symptom of an underlying issue that interferes with normal bladder function.
 A person can suffer incontinence for reasons like: